renspringlea/ryba.ren/_posts/2026-01-03-macquarie-river-turtle.md

 ## Pahuja & Marayan 2021, Evaluating the Stressors Impacting Rescued Reptilian Wildlife, [link](https://www.preprints.org/frontend/manuscript/842488d7630b9423258ae11fe23004bb/download_pub)

 - In this study we identified 4 degrees of stressor categories (preliminary, primary, secondary and tertiary) in rescued reptiles admitted at the Adelaide Koalaand Wildlife Hospital, South Australia. (!)

+## Spencer 2002, Growth patterns of two widely distributed freshwater turtles and a comparison of common methods used to estimate age, [link](https://connectsci.au/zo/article-abstract/50/5/477/43478/Growth-patterns-of-two-widely-distributed)

+- Age determination: [Table 2 shows the sex-specific parameters of the von Bertalanffy age-length relationship, which is illustrated in Fig. 2 and 3]
+- [Table 1 shows an estimated relationship (conditioned on empirical catch-and-release data) from age 1 (plastron length = 68.3 mm) to 10 years (PL = 189 mm)]
+- [Fig. 1 shows that this species stops growing at around 225 mm, after which the growth rate = 0]

+## Victoria State Government, Emydura macquarii: Murray River Turtle, [link](https://bio-prd-naturekit-public-data.s3.ap-southeast-2.amazonaws.com/species_assessments/Emydura_macquarii_5135.pdf)

+- The generation length of the Murray River Turtle is inferred to be 25 to 30 years.
+Age of first breeding for females is around 9-11 years (Spencer 2002) and longevity is approximately 40-50 years.